mstksg/inCode/copy/entries/trie.md

 In the algebra, the `subtrieSums :: Map k a` contains the sum of all of the subtries.
 The algebra therefore just adds up all of the subtrie sums with the value at that layer.
-"How to find a sum, given a map of sub-sums".
+"Given a map of sub-sums, how do we find a total sum?"

 #### Outside-In

 Catamorphisms are naturally "inside-out", or "bottom-up".
 However, some operations are more naturally "outside-in", or "top-down".
-One immediate example is `lookup :: [k] -> Trie k v -> Maybe v`, which is clearly "top-down": it first descends down the first item in the `[k]`, then the second, then the third, etc. until you reach the end, and return the `Maybe v` at that layer.
+One immediate example is `lookup :: [k] -> Trie k v -> Maybe v`, which is quintessentially "top-down": it first descends down the first item in the `[k]`, then the second, then the third, etc. until you reach the end, and return the `Maybe v` at that layer.

 In this case, it helps to invert control: instead of folding into a `Maybe v` directly, fold into a "looker upper", a `[k] -> Maybe v`.
 We generate a